tauri-apps/tauri/ARCHITECTURE.md

 https://github.com/tauri-apps/tauri

 ## Introduction
-Tauri is a polyglot and generic system that makes it very composable.
+Tauri is a polyglot and generic system that is very composable and allows engineers to make a wide variety of applications.
 It is used for building applications for Desktop Computers using a combination of Rust tools and HTML rendered in a Webview.
 Apps built with Tauri can ship with any number of pieces of an optional JS API / Rust API so that webviews can control the system via message passing.
 In fact, developers can extend the default API with their own functionality and bridge the Webview and Rust-based backend easily.

 Tauri apps can have custom menus and have tray-type interfaces.
 They can be updated, and are managed by the user's operating system as expected.
 They are very small, because they use the system's webview.
 They do not ship a runtime, since the final binary is compiled from rust.
 This makes the reversing of Tauri apps not a trivial task.